Stick Men (progressive rock band): Style

 Stylistically, Stick Men's sound is quite unique.
 Touting the fact that their lead musicians are "playing instruments unlike any other," their music has evolved to be somewhere between Art Rock, Progressive Rock, and in some cases Progressive Metal.
 There is a heavy influence of free music and improvisation during their live shows, as the musicians will often showcase their prowess on their respective instruments in extended free music jams.
 Most notably, the band honors their connection and tenure with King Crimson by performing songs by the band as well as songs by Robert Fripp, King Crimson's lead member and guitarist.
-Stick Men has also composed an abridged version of Stravinsky's "Firebird Suite", a staple of their live shows.
+Stick Men has also arranged an abridged version of Stravinsky's "Firebird Suite", a staple of their live shows.

 Most of their compositions are instrumental, with very few songs featuring vocals, mostly by Levin, but occasionally by Reuter and Mastelotto as well.
 During his time with the band following the release of "Soup", Bernier provided vocals on some songs.